 Nestled in a labyrinth of houses of a quiet neighborhood away from the bustling Charminar are the beautiful tombs of Paigah.
-These tombs that give a feel of being desolate don’t easily fall on the tourist radar.
+These tombs that give a feel of being desolate don’t easily fall on the radar of Hyderabad tourist places.
 Though the structures not as massive as the Qutub Shahi tombs the work of art and sculpture at the Paigah tombs are unparalleled in term of its fine craftsmanship.

 The noble families of Paigah were the most influential and powerful families considered next only to Nizams.
 The founder of Paigah clan was Abdul Fateh Khan Tegh Jung who served the second Nizam, Salabat Jang, during the 18th century on the highest position of Commander in Chief.
 Paigah nobles were ardent loyalists of the Nizams and have served them for generations.
 The daughters of Paigah were married to Nizams and had the right to maintain their own court.

-The taxi we hired maneuvered through a maze of narrow alleys to the Paigah tombs.
+After visiting the Purani Haveli we hired a taxi which maneuvered through a maze of narrow alleys to the Paigah tombs.
 We walked in through a massive whitewashed double-storeyed gateway structure into the tomb complex.
 On both side of the paved path were tombs scattered in an arched compound open to the sky.
 The place around looked deserted with no one around, no tourists or even a local.

 Chhavi was sleeping and the sun was scorching hot.
 We clicked some pictures of the structures and were wondering which way to proceed next when we heard a voice.
 An old man waved and ushered us towards him into the shade of the building.
 The old man introduced himself as the caretaker of the Paigah tomb complex.
 The caretaker was keen on walking us through the place guiding us through each of the mausoleums taking pride in showing us the details of the architectural masterpiece.
 He even showed us different vantage points to get best shots of the remarkable artwork at the tombs complex.